 Create a simple

-For the purpose of this demonstration lets add the file with the following code:
+For the purpose of this demonstration lets add just one name/value pair to the file with the following code:

 .csproj file and add the following lines to the file.

 appsettings.json file will be copied to the Output Directory property.
 To ensure we copy the most up to date version of the file set it to